FAQ

 What is the warranty?

-Many saunas will come with a Limited Lifetime Warranty, however, warranties vary per manufacture and will be expressed on each product page.
+Many saunas will come with a Limited 5 Year Warranty, however, warranties vary per manufacture and will be expressed on each product page.
 Please contact us should you have any questions regarding warranty coverage.